 Please be sure to select your preferred project(s) in your application and address project-relevant interests, experience, and qualifications.
 See “Application Instructions” for additional application details.

 Please be sure to read each project carefully to determine if it is a good fit for you.
-Most opportunities are virtual, but one does require on-site work.
-In addition, some projects are part-time, while others require a full-time commitment.
+This year, both projects will be performed on-site in Washington, DC.

 Researching Art Ephemera Legacy Collections